exercism/blog/stories/problem-solving-your-way-into-being-a-tech-lead-tehsphinx.md

 **Jonathan:** Yeah.
 Something

 **Gabriel:** Then I really understood, started to understand them.
-So that was maybe something that clicked for me because I had a coworker and she explained it to me, and it was really it clicked someday I underst.
+So that was maybe something that it clicked for me because I had a coworker and she explained it to me, and it was really it clicked someday I underst.
 How they're working and

 **Jonathan:** Mm-hmm.